-The German Consulate Toronto offers legalization of documents, contracts or certified signatures that have been officiated by a Notary Public or Lawyer in Canada if a German authority requires further legalization.
+The German Consulates in Toronto and Vancouver offer the legalization of documents, contracts or certified signatures that have been officiated by a Notary Public in Canada if a German authority requires further legalization.
 These documents need to be authenticated first by the competent authority in the Province prior to the legalization.

 For authentication of signatures, the document must bear a note by the notary public that states that it was signed in front of him/her and that the signee presented an official photo ID.
 Only the original signature and seal of the notary public are accepted.
 All pages pertaining to one document must be connected in a way that makes it impossible to separate them without damaging them (seal or cord).

 We recommend to check with the German authority or lawyer that demands the document whether they will accept a legalization.
 In some cases, they require that a document is signed directly at the German consulate.